Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ### What You Learned

 - How to develop and start a Snowpark Container Service
-- How to use secret environment variables for Snowpark Container Service
+- How to use secret environment variables for Snowpark Container Services
 - How to run LLM fine-tuning with HuggingFace's AutoTrain-Advanced in Snowpark Container Services
 - How to format training data for HuggingFace's AutoTrain-Advanced fine-tuning
-- How to start a Gradio web server and application for LLM prompting comparison
+- How to start a Gradio web server and chat application for LLM prompting comparison

 ### Related Resources